rlugojr/linkurious-enterprise-manual/search/nodes.md

 ![](Find.png)

-We can look for a node typing the name of any of its oproperties.
+We can look for a node typing the name of any of its properties.
 Here, for example, we look for the property Instagram.
 We see the list of suggestions that match our search.

 ![](Find_Example.png)